Diwali

 The festival lasts for five days.
 On each day a different God is highlighted and worshiped; and each day has a different name, with different rituals and significance:

-Day 3 - Diwali: For many, this is the most important day of the festival, it also marks the darkest night of the lunar month.
-The Goddess Lakshmi and Lord Ganesha are worshiped and celebrated in particular, with diyas (lamps) being lit to welcome Lakshmi, and with her the hope of prosperity and wealth.
+For many, this is the highlight of the festival, marking the darkest night of the lunar month.
+Devotees worship Goddess Lakshmi and Lord Ganesha, lighting diyas (lamps) to invite Lakshmi into their homes, bringing the hope of prosperity and wealth.

 Diwali Customs and Traditions